adamrmelnyk/chip_8_emulator/README.md

 cargo build
 ```

+### Troubleshooting

+If you're running linux, you may need to install `libwayland-dev`

 ## Running

 This emulator reads binary files written with chip8 operations.
 A program might look something like this: